mohound/sdk/README.md

 3. Be sure to have the **AdSupport** and **StoreKit** frameworks in your project (Build phases -> Link Binary With Libraries).
 4. ``#import "MoHoundSDK.h"`` in every file where the SDK will be called.
-5. In your app's ``didFinishLaunchingWithOptions:`` add the following line replacing KEY and SECRET with your info:
+5. In your app's ``application:didFinishLaunchingWithOptions:`` add the following line replacing KEY and SECRET with your info:

 ```objc
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions